 The Master of Arts in English affords students the flexibility to tailor their course of study to meet their individual wishes and professional goals.
-This highly versatile program offers three areas of emphasis—literary study, creative writing, and technical and professional writing.
-It stresses effective writing in a broad array of genres, critical thinking, and interpretive skills, even as it fosters the growth of initiative and self-confidence—qualities much in demand in today’s professional world.
-Small classes and the dedicated attention of graduate faculty ensure a nurturing environment for growth.
+This highly versatile program offers courses in three areas of emphasis—literary studies, cultural studies, and professional and academic writing.

-This area of emphasis is valuable for those who want to work in the media or in the corporate sector.
-While it is the least emphasized of the three areas in this Master’s program, and does not feature studio courses in media training, it nonetheless offers a number of courses pertinent to the student’s interest: journalism; technical writing; writing and editing for magazines; writing for radio and television; writing for the health industry, for the web and the new media, and grant writing for non-profits.
-Such courses as these enhance the student’s preparation for professional work.
+This area of emphasis is valuable for those who are interested in the power of critical writing, communication, and new media.
+While this area has the least number of courses in this Master's program, and does not feature studio courses in media training, the university offers a number of courses pertinent to the student's interest: journalism; technical writing; writing and editing for magazines; language study, rhetorical writing, writing for radio and television; writing for the health industry, for the web and the new media, and grant writing for non-profits.
+Such courses as these enhance the student's preparation for professional work.
 Students pursuing this area of emphasis are especially encouraged to undertake a Career Internship in English to fortify their credentials for when they enter the marketplace.

 Master of Arts in English Degree Requirements

 36 credits of graduate-level coursework are required for completion of the degree program.